Bitcoin & Satoshi Converter (CAD)

 How it works

 Bitcoin gets quoted in three different units depending on who you're talking to.
 A customer's wallet might show satoshis (the smallest unit, one hundred millionth of a BTC), your point-of-sale invoice might show BTC, and your bookkeeping needs CAD.
-This calculator takes whichever number you have and shows the other two, using a BTC price you type in yourself.
+This calculator takes whichever number you have and shows the other two.
+The BTC price field auto-fills with the live market rate in CAD when the page loads, and you can type over it with the exact quote from your exchange or processor.

 Worked example: say a customer's wallet confirms a payment of 250,000 sats, and today's BTC price on your exchange is 90,000 CAD.
 Switch the unit to Satoshis, enter 250000, and the tool shows 0.0025 BTC and $225.00 CAD.
 If your invoice said $225 CAD, the payment checks out, as long as the price you entered is the one your processor actually used to lock the invoice (some lock the rate for 10 to 15 minutes, so use that quote, not the current spot price if a few minutes have passed).